2. Submission and delivery of MHE NMDS data files¶

 - NNNNN represents an incremental batch number (leading zeros present).

 Adherence to this approach requires that any resubmitted files should have a batch number greater than the file they replace.
-For example, the first MHE data file submitted by the Australian Capital Territory covering the 2021-22 year would be named ‘MHEACT202200001.DAT’.
+For example, the first MHE data file submitted by the Australian Capital Territory covering the 2017-18 year would be named ‘MHEACT201800001.DAT’.

 2.3.
 Department of Health supplementary non-government organisation information¶

-To assist in validating the 2021-22 MHE NMDS data, states and territories are requested by the Department of Health to provide a supplementary file relating to NGO payments that provides details of organisations funded.
+To assist in validating the 2017-18 MHE NMDS data, states and territories are requested by the Department of Health to provide a supplementary file relating to NGO grants that provides details of organisations funded.
 As in previous years, this file is to be used as the basis for ensuring consistency between jurisdictions, and across years, in the reporting of NGO data.

-The supplementary file should provide details on NGO payments administered in 2021-22 through both health and non-health portfolios.
+The supplementary file should provide details on NGO grants administered in 2017-18 through both health and non-health portfolios.
 Data should be prepared in an Excel workbook, following the basic tabular structure below (Table 2.2).

 |NGO name||Level at which funds are allocated to NGO (Health central, Region, Non health portfolio)||Region ID (if applicable)||Funding amount (whole Dollars)|